staD020/png2prg/readme.md

  - Feature: Disable repeating color optimization for koala & hires anims.
    This reduces animation size & runtime processing at the cost of initial image optimization.
- - Experimental: Add secondary preferred bitpair colors with -bpc2 (thanks Fungus).
+ - Experimental: Add secondary+tertiary preferred bitpair colors with -bpc2
+   and -bpc3 (thanks Fungus).

 ## Changes for version 1.10.1